-o.Univ.-Prof. Mag.
+em.o.Univ.-Prof. Mag.
 Dr. Dr. hc.
 Günther K. Bonn (Austrian Drug Screening Institute, University of Innsbruck, Austria)

-Professor Bonn is an co-author of over 400 scientific publications, 29 patents and two books.
+Professor Bonn is co-author of over 400 scientific publications, 29 patents and two books.
 Professor Bonn has been awarded many prestigious awards, including Halasz´ Award (2003), Honorary Ring of the Austrian Academy of Sciences, Vienna (2009), EUSSS Nernst-Tswett Award (2010), Csaba Horváth Memorial Award (2011), UPV – Wissenschaftspreis, University of Innsbruck (2012) and A.J.P.
 Martin – Medal (2013).
-He is also an Editorial Board member of Chromatographia, Journal of Chromatographic Science, LC-GC- Europe, Current Medicinal Chemistry, Current Analytical Chemistry, Bioanalytical Reviews, International Journal of Analytical Chromatography, Clinical Phytoscience and Biomedical Chromatography (Editor for Europe).
+In 2014 he received the Honorary Doctorate Degree from the Medical University Lublin and the “Austrian Cross of Honor for Science and Art, 1st Class” in 2022.
+He is also Editorial Board member of several journals, e.g. Journal of Chromatographic Science, LC-GC Europe, Current Medicinal Chemistry, Current Analytical Chemistry, Bioanalytical Reviews, International Journal of Analytical Chromatography, Clinical Phytoscience and Biomedical Chromatography (Editor for Europe).

-Professor (Emeritus) Henry O. Meissner (TTD International, Australia)
+Prof. (Emeritus) Henry O. Meissner

 Professor Henry O. Meissner is a Research Director of Therapeutic Research, TTD International Pty Ltd in Sydney, Australia, with prior long-term engagements with Government research institutions and Universities in Australia, NZ, USA, Japan, China and historically in Poland.
 With his life-time involvements in applied research covering biochemical aspects of dietary imbalances and metabolic disorders in relation to environmental influences, he provides research consultancies to pharmaceutical companies worldwide.
 Over last 20 years, Professor Meissner’s research interest in medicinal plants has focused on the use of standardized Peruvian plant maca (Lepidium peruvianum, synonym L. Meyenii) and its prime phenotypes in alleviating gender-related health disorders and designing lines of standardised, clinically-tested phyto-pharmaceutical products for a wide range of gender- and age-related health symptoms.
 He has published over 300 peer-reviewed scientific papers, books and textbook chapters on wide spectrum of research topics, related to his professional interest.